 Adding ghee to food reduces its glycemic index, which in turn helps regulate your blood sugar levels.
 So instead of making you obese, ghee actually helps shed fat and lose weight naturally!

 No, ghee does not cause a spike in the insulin level.
 Ghee contains healthy fats which even lower the glycemic index of high carbohydrate food items and aid in their digestion and absorption

 Desi cow ghee helps in reducing cholesterol too.

 How to use ghee for diabetes?

-Although it is strongly suggested that you consult your doctor for the exact amount, you can always add a teaspoon of ghee to dal or khichadi as ghee helps in the digestion of these carbohydrate-rich foods.
+Although it is strongly suggested that you consult your doctor for the exact amount, you can always add a teaspoon of ghee to dal, rice, khichdi or rotis as ghee helps in the digestion of these carbohydrate-rich foods.
 Make desi cow ghee made by Vedic process a part of your daily diet instead of oils.
 The essential thing to keep in mind is that you should consume good quality ghee in limited amounts to reap maximum benefits.